cpuSonicatt/ktane-assistant/README.md

 # ktane-Assistant
-A web-based expert for Keep Talking and Nobody Explodes
+A web-based bomb expert for Keep Talking and Nobody Explodes

 ### Notes
 This project is still under construction